uon-nuget/ExpressiveAnnotations/README.md

 ##### <a id="is-there-a-possibility-to-perform-asynchronous-validation">Is there a possibility to perform asynchronous validation?</a>

 Currently not.
-Although there is an ongoing work on [async-work branch](https://github.com/jwaliszko/ExpressiveAnnotations/tree/async-work), created especially for asynchronous-related ideas.
+Although there is an ongoing work on [async-work branch of Expressive Annotations](https://github.com/jwaliszko/ExpressiveAnnotations/tree/async-work), created especially for asynchronous-related ideas.
 If you feel you'd like to contribute, either by providing better solution, review code or just test what is currently there, your help is always highly appreciated.

 ##### <a id="what-if-my-question-is-not-covered-by-faq-section">What if my question is not covered by FAQ section?</a>